Android 12: Everything we know so far about Google’s next big update, with changes from Beta 5!

-The feature is not currently readily available to end-users, but you can enable it with some fiddling around as it is present within the build.
+The feature is not currently readily available to end-users, but you can enable it with some fiddling around as it’s present within the build.
 The feature is readily available with Beta 2, however.

 Google is refocusing on Privacy with Android 12’s Privacy Dashboard and other related changes.
 The Privacy Dashboard will show you a timeline of when apps access your phone’s camera, microphone, or device location.
 Android 12 will also include new indicators to show when your phone’s camera or microphone is in use.

-For apps that require location apps, Android 12 will also offer a new setting that will let you share your approximate location with the app instead of your precise location.
-This setting will show up within the location permission pop-up that you’re probably already familiar with.
+For apps that require location data, Android 12 will also offer a new setting that will let you share your approximate location with the app instead of your precise location.
+This setting will show up within the location permission pop-up you’re probably already familiar with.

 Android 12 will include new toggles in the Quick Settings to help you quickly disable camera and microphone access for all apps with a simple tap.
 These toggles will initially be limited to Pixel devices, but they’ll make their way to other phones soon.

-Note that these features were a part of the announcement of Beta 1 (and were included in the code and could be enabled with software tricks), they were enabled for the public with Beta 2.
+Note these features were a part of the announcement of Beta 1 (and were included in the code and could be enabled with software tricks).
+They were enabled for the public with Beta 2.

 Private Compute Core